htcondor/htcondor/docs/misc-concepts/hooks.rst

 the hooks, HTCondor will not fall back on its transformation accomplished without the hook to process the job.

 There are 2 ways in which the Job Router Hooks may be enabled.
-A job’s submit description file may cause the hooks to be invoked with
+A job's submit description file may cause the hooks to be invoked with

 ::

       +HookKeyword = "HOOKNAME"

-Adding this attribute to the job’s ClassAd causes the *condor\_job\_router* daemon on the submit machine to invoke hooks prefixed with the defined keyword. ``HOOKNAME`` is a string chosen as an example; any string may be used.
+Adding this attribute to the job's ClassAd causes the *condor\_job\_router* daemon on the submit machine to invoke hooks prefixed with the defined keyword. ``HOOKNAME`` is a string chosen as an example; any string may be used.

-The job’s ClassAd attribute definition of ``HookKeyword`` takes precedence, but if not present, hooks may be enabled by defining on the submit machine the configuration variable
+The job's ClassAd attribute definition of ``HookKeyword`` takes precedence, but if not present, hooks may be enabled by defining on the submit machine the configuration variable